Enharmonic scale: Unfamiliar, variable-size quarter tones

+Example of a modern, multi-tone enharmonic scale

+As opposed to ancient Greek enharmonic scales, which only employed seven notes in an octave, modern musicians have expanded the idea of an "enharmonic scale" to include most of the pitches which ancient Greek tuning might select from to create a seven pitch octave.
+This gives the modern musician options for in-effect modulating between multiple different ancient Greek scales.
+This creates musical options that, as far as we now understand, was never possible for ancient Greeks musicians.
+Although note that some kitharodes were musically experimental and inventive, and sought musical novelty, so they might well have imagined alternating between different enharmonic scales.
+They might even accomplished it, by one musician switching between several different kitharas during a performance, with each tuned to a different, but tonally interlocking enharmonic scale.

-Consider a scale constructed through Pythagorean tuning.
-A Pythagorean scale can be constructed "upwards" by wrapping a chain of perfect fifths around an octave, but it can also be constructed "downwards" by wrapping a chain of perfect fourths around the same octave.
+Consider a scale constructed through Pythagorean tuning: A Pythagorean scale can be constructed "upwards" by wrapping a chain of perfect fifths around an octave, but it can also be constructed "downwards" by wrapping a chain of perfect fourths around the same octave.
 By juxtaposing these two slightly different scales, it is possible to create an enharmonic scale.

 The following Pythagorean scale is enharmonic: